UPDATED: MAY 05, 2023 | 1 MIN READ

 - Have the agent endorse the new coverage on the policy

 - Pay the premium

 It is also possible to add collision coverage to your policy yourself by going online and making adjustments.

 How much does collision car insurance cost?

-Like all car insurance coverage, collision coverage cost depends on the car’s make, model, and year, your driving record, where you live, and how much deductible you choose.
+Like all car insurance coverage, collision coverage costs depend on the car’s make, model, year, driving record, where you live, and how much deductible you choose.
 An expensive car will cost more to cover than an older, cheap one because the vehicle will cost more to repair if damaged.
 However, collision car insurance generally adds roughly $290 to your annual insurance premium.